go-vela/site/content/usage/getting-started/docker.md

   Understanding the options for how to build a Dockerfile
 ---

 We assume you understand how to build and run Docker images.
-If you need assistance on how to get started with Docker we recommend you see their documentation for [getting set up](https://docs.docker.com/get-started/).
+If you need assistance on how to get started with Docker; we recommend you see their documentation for [getting set up](https://docs.docker.com/get-started/).

 Vela runs all workloads within Docker containers.
 Which essentially gives us two core different ways to build Docker images:

 * Without elevated daemon access
 * With elevated daemon access

-Both options have disadvantages and advantages, so we encourage all Vela administrators to way the pros/cons of how they want to build Docker images for their cluster.
+Both options have disadvantages and advantages, so we encourage all Vela administrators to weigh the pros/cons of how they want to build Docker images for their cluster.

 ## Without elevated daemon access